elmehdiabouloualid/-brief-word-press-3/README.md

        wp-content\plugins
 finally

-activate the mehdi plugin from dashboard
+activate the Plugin_form from dashboard